Introduction

 Structural Cracks

-Characteristics: Wider and deeper than other types of cracks, structural cracks are serious and may worsen over time.
+Characteristics: Wider and deeper than other cracks, structural cracks are serious and can get worse if not fixed.

 Chemical Damage Cracks